-The evolution of the St. Marys Basin preserves evidence of protracted dextral shear along an intracontinental fault zone during collisional orogenesis and the assembly of Pangea.
-The origin and evolution of the Basin are attributed to either discrete or progressive dextral strike-slip tectonics along the Minas Fault Zone (MFZ) between the Late Devonian and Late Carboniferous.
+The origin and evolution of the Basin are attributed to either discrete or progressive dextral strike-slip tectonics along the MFZ between the Late Devonian and Late Carboniferous.
 Evidence for the Late Devonian origin of the Basin is recorded along its southern flank by the fabrics of the deformed ca. 370 Ma granites, the overall sedimentary facies distribution and some syndepositional features within the clastic rocks.
-The most intense deformation within the Basin is concentrated in a narrow east-northeastward-trending zone, in which predominantly fine grained clastic rocks are deformed into periclinal folds and related reverse faults.
+The most intense deformation within the Basin is concentrated in a narrow eastnortheastward-trending zone, in which predominantly fine grained clastic rocks are deformed into periclinal folds and related reverse faults.
 The orientation of this zone, relative to the MFZ, is consistent with dextral shear.
-At least some of this deformation occurred after the deposition of the overlying Viséan Windsor Group (11E/06).
+At least some of this deformation occurred after the deposition of the overlying Viséan Windsor Group.
 The style of deformation along the present northern margin of the Basin (the Chedabucto Fault) is also consistent with regional dextral shear.